nicky-ops/alx-backend-javascript/README.md

-# Specialization Javascript Backend  projects
+# Backend Specialization Javascript projects
-This repository contains the solutions to all the projects covered during specialization in the ALX SE Course
+This repository contains all the javascript projects done during Specialization in the ALX SE course.